el0055/Cool-linux-thingy/README.md

 1. Download the file:
 Below the README.md file is the "cool_script.sh" file.
-At the top right there are is three dots.
+At the top right there are three dots.
 Click the three buttons and then Download.
 Download the "cool_script.sh" file and open it in linux.

 3. Make the script executable: